manticoresoftware/manticoresearch/docs/sphinxql_reference/begin,_commit,_and_rollback_syntax.rst

 performs any changes on any index is implicitly wrapped in BEGIN and COMMIT.

-Transactions are limited to a single RT index, and also limited in size.
+Transactions are limited to a single RT or percolate index, and also limited in size.
 They are atomic, consistent, overly isolated, and durable.
 Overly isolated means that the changes are not only invisible to the concurrent transactions but even to the current session itself.